 Not all witches are created equal.
 There are ugly evil witches, beautiful good witches, and many variations in between.
 Some people think that there isn't really any such thing as a witch or witchcraft, while others believe that it's very real.
-Historically the Abrahamic religions of Judaism, Christianity and Islam have considered witchcraft to be evil; incompatible with belief in Yahweh, God or Allah.
+The Abrahamic religions of Judaism, Christianity and Islam consider witchcraft to be evil.
+They see it as incompatible with belief in Yahweh, God or Allah.

-In medieval Europe, anything that wasn't understood was thought to be magic or witchcraft.
-Witches were thought to have made a pact with the Devil that granted them powers to cause illness or influence the weather or see the future.
-Of course, in that era nobody understood how infectious diseases were spread or how the weather worked.
-Any misfortune must therefore be either a punishment from God for some sin, or else the result of witchcraft by a person under the Devil's influence.
-Any person (mostly women--up to 85% of accused witches were female) who was different in some way, or didn't attend church regularly, or who perhaps had simply offended someone, could be accused of witchcraft.
-Illnesses that in the 21st century we call epilepsy or schizophrenia, in the 14th century were called manifestations of sorcery; either by the afflicted person or by the action of some other person.
-And of course, every student of American history has heard of the infamous Salem witch trials of 1692 and 1693, which resulted in the execution of 20 accused "witches."
+In medieval Europe, anything that wasn't understood was attributed to magic or witchcraft.
+People thought that witches had made a pact with the Devil that let them cause illness or influence the weather or see the future.
+Of course, in that era nobody understood how infectious diseases spread or how the weather worked.
+So any misfortune must be either a punishment from God, or else the result of witchcraft by a person under the Devil's influence.
+Anybody who was different in some way, or didn't attend church, or had offended someone could be accused of witchcraft.
+Illnesses that in the 21st century we call epilepsy or schizophrenia, in the 14th century were evidence of sorcery.
+The sorcery could be performed either by the afflicted person or by some other person.
+Every student of American history has heard of the infamous Salem witch trials of 1692 and 1693.
+They resulted in the execution of 20 accused "witches."

-Fictional portrayals of witchcraft have been more sympathetic, as in J.K.
-Rowling's Harry Potter books and Glinda, the Good Witch in The Wizard Of Oz.
-Our witch costumes range from the "classic" image of a long black dress and cone-shaped hat to cute, colorful and whimsical ensembles that suggest white magic.
+Modern fictional portrayals of witchcraft have been more sympathetic, as in J.K.
+Rowling's Harry Potter books.
+Glinda, the Good Witch in The Wizard Of Oz, is another example.
+Our witch costumes run a wide gamut.
+At one end of the spectrum we have the "classic" image of a long black dress and cone-shaped hat.
+At the other, cute, colorful and whimsical ensembles that suggest white magic.
 And of course, we have a full range of licensed Wizard of Oz and Harry Potter costumes.
 We have everything you need to concoct a magical masquerade!